How to improve your small business inventory management

 Additionally, business owners should prioritize strategic inventory management because it can reduce:

-• Confusion and shrinkage
+- Confusion and shrinkage

 Infrequent inventory counts may lead to a mismatch between the inventory companies believe is available and the inventory that’s actually available.
-This discrepancy causes fulfilment issues and frustrates customers when businesses accept orders for items that are not actually in stock.
+This discrepancy causes fulfilment issues and frustrates customers when businesses accept orders for items that are not actually in stock. - Dead stock

 Dead stock is items (generally non-perishable) that do not sell within a reasonable timeframe or become unsellable.
-Accurate sales data and forecasting minimize the risk of ordering excess inventory, which reduces the chances of having dead stock.
+Accurate sales data and forecasting minimize the risk of ordering excess inventory, which reduces the chances of having dead stock. - Delayed fulfilment

 A timely inventory management system increases the chances that items will be available for delivery when customers place their orders.
-This assurance helps protect against scrambling to source products from manufacturers, which could require days, weeks, or months of lead time.
+This assurance helps protect against scrambling to source products from manufacturers, which could require days, weeks, or months of lead time. - Expired stock

 Expired stock is either perishable or semi-perishable, so it cannot be sold after a certain point.
-Sound inventory management helps businesses avoid ordering too much inventory relative to sales and reminds staff when items are at risk of spoiling.
+Sound inventory management helps businesses avoid ordering too much inventory relative to sales and reminds staff when items are at risk of spoiling. - Storage costs

 Smart inventory management strategies optimize the amount of inventory on hand so a business doesn’t overpay for warehousing costs as a result of excess inventory.
 An e-guide published by BDC shares an example in which a company selling $8 million in goods each year was able to save $100,000 annually simply by reducing excess inventory.